spotinst/help/src/docs/ocean/features/update-vertical-pod-autoscaler-project.md

 # Update the Vertical Pod Autoscaler Project (VPA)

-To use Ocean's automatic right-sizing feature, you need Vertical Pod Autoscaler project (VPA) 1.4.1 and above installed on your cluster.
+To use Ocean's automatic right-sizing feature, you need Vertical Pod Autoscaler project (VPA) 1.4.1 or above installed on your cluster.

 if you need to upgrade VPA, follow these instructions: